MINISTRIES OF RESTOREOKC

-we are a faith-based community development ministry operating in east Oklahoma city. ministries are created under the umbrella of restoreokc as we listen to the needs of the community and dream together about how we might engage and respond.
+restoreokc is an asset-based community development Non-profit operating in east Oklahoma city. arms are created under the umbrella of restoreokc as we listen to the needs of the community and mobilize together about how best to engage & respond.

-we believe that the Church has the resources, creativity and calling to engage. we believe that this work forges us into the multi-ethnic family that we were created to be.
+we believe that the Church & business community has all the needed resources, plus the creativity and calling to engage. we believe that this work forges us into the multi-ethnic, reconciled family that we were created to be.
 We believe that when we leverage the resources we have been gifted, we can see sustainable & flourishing communities.

 Building hope-filled pathways out of poverty through job training

-Two Roosters is a ministry arm of RestoreOKC that walks alongside low-income single-parent families, helping them break harmful cycles through employment.
-It begins with a 20-week, Biblically-based, intensive job & life skills training from the Chalmers Center for Economic Development.
-With supportive transitional housing, ally support teams, family advocacy, and youth employment & higher-education opportunities for their children we hope to see our sisters create a new cycle of hope for themselves and the next generation.
+WellSpring Cleaning Company is an arm of RestoreOKC that walks alongside low-income single-parent families, helping them break harmful cycles through employment.
+It begins with a 20-week intensive job & life skills training from the Chalmers Center for Economic Development.
+With supportive transitional housing, ally support teams, family advocacy, plus youth employment & higher-education opportunities for their children we hope to see new cycles of hope!

 benefits to our employees